VeryFunnyMonkey/MO2-Extractor/README.md

 ```ps1
     --onedir --console --workpath "C:/dev/mo2Extractor/psc_mo2Extractor_tmp" --distpath "C:/dev/mo2Extractor" --specpath "C:/dev/mo2Extractor" "C:/dev/mo2Extractor/mo2Extractor.py"
 ```
+## KNOWN ISSUES:
+ - Currently the UI will freeze during copying, it will still copy the files in the background however.
+When it is complete a message will still appear.

 ## TODO:
  - Allow for the browsing of mods, allowing the user to tick/untick mods in the modlist.